Douglas, Wyoming: History

 Douglas was platted in 1886 when the Wyoming Central Railway (later the Chicago and North Western Transportation Company) established a railway station; the settlement had been in existence since 1867 when Fort Fetterman was built and was first known as "Tent City" before it was officially named "Douglas", after Senator Stephen A. Douglas.
 It served as a supply point, warehousing and retail, for surrounding cattle ranches, as well as servicing railway crews, cowboys and the troops of the U.S. Army stationed at Fort Fetterman.
+It was incorporated in 1887.

 Douglas was the home of a World War II prisoner of war camp.
 Its former railroad passenger depot is listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.76 sqmi, of which 4.58 sqmi is land and 0.18 sqmi is water.

 Climate

 Douglas has a semi-arid climate (Köppen climate classification BSk).